AICVHub/Copy-Paste-for-Semantic-Segmentation/README.md

 This repo is implementation for semantic segmentation.
 You can use also in instance segmentation.

 We do it at VOC-like dataset.
+If your dataset is coco-like, you need extract mask from coco first.

 More details see [blog](https://blog.csdn.net/oYeZhou/article/details/111307717).